 Parham was hired as the seventh head women's basketball coach in program history in July 2016.

-Parham’s coaching journey started in 1992 when he took on a role as the Dowling College Men’s Assistant Basketball Coach while he was a fifth grade teacher in the Bay Shore Union Free School District.
-Since 1994, the Dix Hills resident has worked as a coach at the high school varsity level, first at Bay Shore and then at St. Anthony’s, where he served as the women’s varsity basketball coach beginning in 2009.
-In 2010, he also started a travel AAU Program, the Riverside Church Hawks, whict turned into one of the most successful girls’ basketball programs in the country.
+His coaching journey started in 1992, when he took on a role as the Dowling College men’s assistant basketball coach while he was a fifth-grade teacher in the Bay Shore Union Free School District.
+For two decades, the Dix Hills resident then worked as a coach at the high school varsity level, first at Bay Shore and then at St. Anthony’s.

-Since then, he has taken the Friars from “obscurity to a national powerhouse,” winning three New York State Catholic Champion titles and four NSCHSAA Long Island Championships.
-Under the direction of Parham, the team ended a 23-year drought by capturing St. Anthony's first state championship since 1987 and its first NSCHSAA title since 1988.
+He took St. Anthony's from “obscurity to a national powerhouse,” winning three New York State Catholic titles and four NSCHSAA Long Island championships.
+Under the direction of Parham, St. Anthony's ended a 23-year drought by capturing its first state championship since 1987 and its first NSCHSAA title since 1988.

-Throughout these successes, several scholar-athletes coached by Parham went on to play at every level of NCAA, including Bucknell, Seton Hall, Sacred Heart, Towson, and Molloy College, to name a few.
-St. Anthony’s began to receive consistent rankings in the top 20 in the tri-state area according to MSG Varsity and national rankings courtesy of ESPN.
+Throughout these successes, several scholar-athletes coached by Parham went on to play at every level of NCAA, including Bucknell, Seton Hall, Sacred Heart, Towson and Molloy.
+St. Anthony’s began to receive consistent rankings in the top 20 in the tri-state area according to MSG Varsity, and national rankings courtesy of ESPN.

-Parham received his bachelor of arts degree in history with a minor in education from Dowling College prior to earning his master's of science in School Counseling from Long Island University- C.W.
-Post in 1997.
+Parham received his bachelor of arts degree in history with a minor in education from Dowling College in 1992.
+He earned his master's of science in school counseling from LIU Post in 1997.